abhisheksr01/docker-files/aws-pytest/README.md

 # Terraform Pytest Docker Image

-This is Python3.9 based image built for testing the Terraform using python's pytest module in CI.
+This is Python3.9 based image built for testing the AWS Infrastructure using python's pytest module in CI.

 Currently hosted in docker hub & can be pulled by executing below command: